nuodb/terraform-provider-nuodbaas/docs/index.md

 Optional:

-- `create` (String) The timeout to use for resource creation, specified as a duration with time unit suffix, e.g. `10m`
+- `create` (String) The timeout for resource readiness after creation, specified as a duration with time unit suffix, e.g. `10m`.
+A timeout of `0` indicates not to wait.
-- `delete` (String) The timeout to use for resource deletion, specified as a duration with time unit suffix, e.g. `30s`
+- `delete` (String) The timeout for resource deletion, specified as a duration with time unit suffix, e.g. `30s`.
+A timeout of `0` indicates not to wait.
-- `update` (String) The timeout to use for resource update, specified as a duration with time unit suffix, e.g. `1m`
+- `update` (String) The timeout for resource readiness after update, specified as a duration with time unit suffix, e.g. `1m`.
+A timeout of `0` indicates not to wait.